JoryGarrido/bathroom-finder/README.md

 # Site

 ## Pages:
-- Landing page: accessible to guests, shows list of nearby restrooms and ratings
+- Public landing page:  shows list of nearby restrooms and ratings
+- Sign up
-- Map page: same info in map view
+- Sign in
-- Info pages on each restroom (one route/view for all)
+- Member landing: same as public with personalized settings
-- User pages: allows account creation/access, then uses preferences when on main page (ie. display only 3 stars and above), add restrooms and edit if author, or add additional comments
+- Members edit: allows account creation/access, then uses preferences when on main page (ie. display only 3 stars and above), add restrooms and edit if author, or add additional comments
 - Admin pages: add/edit/remove all content